Code 11 Barcode Information

 non-programmers.
 For those who may want an easier-to-use numeric barcode,

 Codabar Barcode Font, which does not require checksums to be calculated.

 The symbology of the Code 11 barcode character set consists of symbols

 representing the numbers 0-9, a dash symbol, the start character and the stop

 character.
-In the code11 barcode font, the parentheses are used for start and
+In the code11 barcode font, the parentheses are used as start and

 Code 11 barcode fonts are scalable and should be printed at the correct font

-size to suit the application and scanner equipment.
+size to suit the application and barcode scanner.
 The Code 11 barcode font was

 designed to be printed at a minimum font size of 12 points; however, it can

-print smaller point sizes if the printer and scanner equipment support it.
-Four
+print smaller point sizes if the printer and barcode scanner support it.
+The

 barcode font and size.